ZJUEarthData/DS_explore/english/linear_polynomial_regression/readme.txt

 4. Regularized polynomial regression model  (analytical inference) Regularization is achieved with elastic network (a combination of Ridge regression and Lasso regression)
 5. Evaluation of the three models
+6. Fine-tune model
-6. The learning curve of the three models
+7. The learning curve of the three models
-7. Early stopping
+8. Early stopping to prevent overfitting

 Note:
 Place 【data.xlsx】, 【linear_polynomial_reg.ipynb】 in same working directory.